Brand is everything

-It amazes and amuses me how the world of Digital, Data and Direct Marketing has become obsessed with the latest “bright new shiny object”, and has marketers chasing down tiny tunnels in search of marketing’s newest and greatest Holy Grail.
+It amazes and amuses me how the business of Digital, Data and Direct Marketing has forgotten the power of brand.
+Instead, it’s become obsessed with the latest “bright new shiny object”, and has marketers chasing down tiny tunnels in search of marketing’s newest and greatest Holy Grail.

 Sure, much has changes since my first job in 1986.
 At the same time much hasn’t changed too.